Child protection structures

 Etablissements et Services Concourant à la Protection Judiciaire de la Jeunesse (PJJ)

-The establishments and services contributing to the Protection Judiciaire de la Jeunesse (PJJ) play an important role in the child protection structure, particularly for minors in legal situations.
+Etablissements et services concourant à la Protection Judiciaire de la Jeunesse (PJJ) play an important role in the child protection structure, particularly for minors facing legal situations.
 The PJJ focuses on:

 • Social reintegration: young people in conflict with the law benefit from reintegration programs to help them regain a positive place in society.

-• Judicial follow-up: Rigorous follow-up is carried out to ensure compliance with judicial measures and support the rehabilitation process.
+• Judicial follow-up: Rigorous monitoring is carried out to ensure compliance with judicial measures and support the rehabilitation process.

 The main objective of the PJJ is to protect children while offering them the means to rebuild their future under favorable conditions.

-Lieux de vie et d'accueil represent a more flexible and less institutional alternative in the child protection structure.
+Lieux de vie et d'accueil represent a more flexible, less institutional alternative in the child protection structure.
 These places offer:

-• A family setting: unlike large structures, living and reception places welcome a limited number of young people, fostering a warm, family atmosphere.
+• A family setting: unlike large structures, living and foster care places welcome a limited number of young people, fostering a warm, family atmosphere.

-These structures are particularly suited to children and adolescents who need a stable, caring environment in which to flourish.
+These structures are particularly suited to children and teenagers who require a stable, caring environment in which to flourish.

-The role of the judge and the Departmental Council
+The role of the judge and the Conseil Départemental

-The children's judge and the Departmental Council are key players in child protection.
+The children's judge and the departmental council are key players in the child protection structure.
 The children's judge decides on the protective measures to be put in place, whether of a judicial or administrative nature.
 The departmental council, for its part, is responsible for implementing these decisions and coordinating the various services and establishments.

-Child protection is governed by a strict legal framework, notably the Code de l'action sociale et des familles and specific laws on the protection of minors.
+Child protection is governed by a strict legal framework, notably the Code de l'Action Sociale et des Familles and laws specific to the protection of minors.
 These texts define the rights of children, the responsibilities of parents and institutions, and the procedures to be followed in the event of danger.
-Recent legislative reforms aim to strengthen coordination between the various players and improve conditions of care and support for young people at risk.
+Recent legislative reforms aim to strengthen coordination between the various players and improve conditions of care and support for young people in danger.

 A complex set of services and establishments dedicated to the protection and support of children at risk

-ESA establishments, PJJ services and living and reception facilities work together to provide a secure environment conducive to the development of young people.
-Innovators in the medico-social and social sector can take action by proposing improvements and innovations that meet the growing needs of child protection by, for example, improving collaboration between social services, parents, judges and departmental councils, an essential point in guaranteeing a better future for children at risk.
+ASE establishments, PJJ services and living and reception facilities work together to provide a secure environment conducive to young people's development.
+Innovators in the medico-social and social sector can take action by proposing improvements and innovations that meet the growing needs of child protection by, for example, improving collaboration between social services, parents, judges, and departmental councils, an essential point in guaranteeing a better future for children at risk.

 Child protection is a type of structures of the medico-social and social sector.